The Zerto Dashboard

 With the iland console, you can also view the status and past performance for your VPGs.
 After you login, you can click on the ‘Continuity’ tab in the console to view your VPGs created, recent tasks and even conduct a Failover or Failover Test.
 The iland console pulls the information from the iland Zerto servers, and should match what you see in the Zerto console.
 By clicking the name of one of your VPGs, you can see the current status and VMs included as well as graphical data for the RPO, IOPS and Throughput.
 These graphs can display real-time statistics as well as the last day, week, month or customer views.
 By clicking the Failover Wizard button near the top right, you are also able to conduct a failover test, or in the case of your datacenter being completely offline, a live failover.

-The Continuity view in the iland ECS Console
+The Continuity view in the iland Secure Cloud Console